alisam707/OS_351/README.txt

 Karan has Contributed the reciever.cpp

+Alisa has produced the Program Design as well debugged the files contained within the Program.

-Alisa & Matthew has Contributed the corrections to the programs and debugged em.
+Matthew has Contributed the corrections as well debugged the files contained within the Program.